Causal machine learning methods and use of cross-fitting in settings with high-dimensional confounding: Simulation study: design and methods

 \subsection{Estimand and methods compared}

-We estimated the average causal effect (ACE) of X on Y via AIPW and TMLE with no CF and with CF, using varying folds ($2$, $5$ and $10$).
+We estimated the average causal effect (ACE) of $X$ on $Y$ via AIPW and TMLE with no CF and with CF, using varying folds ($2$, $5$ and $10$).
 SL was used with 10-fold cross-validation for outcome and exposure prediction modelling.
 Reduced (less flexible) and full (more flexible) candidate libraries for SL were considered using default hyperparameters for each learner.
 The reduced library was chosen to include less flexible approaches.
 Specifically, it included the following non-adaptive and data-adaptive parametric approaches: GLM, GLM with pairwise interactions, Bayesian GLM, generalised additive modelling and GLM with Lasso/Elastic net regularisation.
-The full library was comprised of the approaches in the reduced library and an additional set of more flexible, non-parametric data-adaptive approaches, including learners more likely to violate the convergence rate and Donsker conditions required for obtaining valid inferences without cross-fitting.
-Further details on the SL candidate libraries are provided in Section 5 of the Supporting Information (Table S24).
+The full library was comprised of the approaches in the reduced library and an additional set of more flexible, non-parametric data-adaptive approaches, including learners more likely to result in biased standard errors without the use of CF. Further details on the SL candidate libraries are provided in Section 5 of the Supporting Information (Table S24).
 To deal with extreme inverse probability weights, truncation of propensity score predictions at the 5th and 95th percentiles was undertaken.